David Ochterlony Dyce Sombre: Marriage

 After a visit to China, David set out for England and the Grand Tour of Europe.
-He married on 26 September 1840 the Honourable Mary Anne Jervis, third daughter of the 2nd Viscount St Vincent, his only daughter by his second wife, described as "accomplished singer, dancer, and composer" and also as an associate of the Duke of Wellington; the marriage took place despite quarrels over his fiancée's social life and the religious affiliation of their future (and never born) children.
-He also got himself elected as MP for Sudbury in July 1841, but was deposed in April 1842 after allegations of bribery during his campaign.
-He accused his wife of adultery with various men, including her father, and his life turned for the worse when his wife had him certified insane and held under restraint, with the support and consent of his sisters Mrs Anna May Troup (1812–1867) and Baroness Georgiana Solaroli (1815–1867) and their husbands.
+On 26 September 1840, he married the Honourable Mary Anne Jervis, third daughter of the 2nd Viscount St Vincent, his only daughter by his second wife, described as "accomplished singer, dancer, and composer" and also as an associate of the Duke of Wellington.
+The marriage took place despite quarrels over his fiancée's social life and the religious affiliation of their future (and never born) children.

+Member of Parliament

+In the 1841 general election, he stood as one of the two Whig candidates at Sudbury in Suffolk.
+Dyce Sombre spent over £3,000 on the election, and the Whigs narrowly won both seats.
+However, opponents filed an election petition, alleging corruption.
+In April 1842, the elections of both Whigs were declared void due to "gross, systematic and extensive bribery".

+Marital breakdown and alleged insanity

+Dyce Sombre accused his wife of adultery with various men, including her father.

+In 1843, Mrs Dyce Sombre alleged that he was insane, with the support and consent of his sisters, Mrs Anna May Troup (1812–1867) and Baroness Georgiana Solaroli (1815–1867), and their husbands.
+On 8 August he was found insane and placed under restraint.

-Escape, medical reports and death
+Escape, medical reports, and death

 In September of that year, David escaped his guards and fled to France, where an attempt to have him extradited failed.
 Doctors all over Europe examined him and found he was perfectly sane, but his attempts to reverse the judgement were brushed aside.
 He managed to obtain part of his estate with an allowance of £4,000 deducted for his wife.
 Meanwhile, he travelled from one end of Europe to the other.
-Finally, with a change of Government, there seemed a chance of success.
-He returned to England with indemnity from arrest, but a few days before the case was due to be heard he died suddenly in excruciating agony from a septic foot on 1 July 1851.
+Finally, with a change of government, there seemed a chance of success.
+He returned to England with indemnity from arrest.
+But a few days before the case was due to be heard, he died suddenly in excruciating agony from a septic foot on 1 July 1851.

-He was buried at once in an unmarked grave, which has not been touched since, yet his body was also returned to India to be buried in Sardhana.
+He was buried at once in an unmarked grave in Kensington though he requested that his body be returned to India to be buried in Sardhana.
 His will, which provided for the establishment of a school in Sardhana, was contested by his estranged wife, whom he had disinherited, on the grounds that he was still insane.
 She won the case sometime around 1856.
 Later on, she also became known as Lady Forester, through her marriage to George Weld-Forester, 3rd Baron Forester on 8 November 1862.
 The former Mrs Dyce Sombre died childless in 1893, and her fortune presumably passed to the Weld-Forester family.